Rose Bowl Flea – Ready for Bargains!

 It ‘s time to head to the Rose Bowl Flea – ready for bargains!

 It’s that time of year again, where the weather gets better and people are out hunting for treasures.
 Of course, if you are in Southern California, it’s always flea market weather at the Rose Bowl.
-Held the second Sunday of every month, the Rose Bowl in Pasadena fills up with vendors peddling their treasures and hoards of people searching for a find!
+Held the second Sunday of every month, the Rose Bowl Flea Market in Pasadena is at 1001 Rose Bowl Drive.
+The flea market fills up with about 2,500 vendors peddling their treasures and hoards of people searching for a find!
 We are headed to the Rose Bowl Flea – ready for bargains!

 Cash is King at the Rose Bowl Flea

 Needless to say, you’ll need a little play money before you hit the market.
 Bring as much as you can, along with small bills so you can bargain and give exact change if possible.
-Be careful as to not pull out a big wad of cash to flash, especially if you’ve just snagged a huge deal of the day.
-Some big shows even have ATMs for those shopping ’emergencies’.
+Be careful as to not pull out a big wad of cash to flash in front of vendors, especially if you’ve just snagged a huge deal of the day.
+Some big shows even have ATMs for those ’emergencies’.

 Comfort is Key When Looking for Bargains

 Dress for the weather, especially with your footwear.
-Nothing is worse than aching feet, so be smart about choosing the right shoes for where the sale is held.
-I also like to layer clothes so I can peel off a jacket if the weather heats up or I’m having a hot flash from excitement!
+Nothing is worse than aching feet, so wear comfortable shoes, you will be doing a lot of walking.
+I also recommend wearing clothing in layers so you can peel off a jacket if the weather heats up.
 With glaring sun, a hat and sunscreen are always a must.
+It’s best to come prepared so you are not miserable the entire time.

 Keep Your Eyes Peeled For Inspiration

-I tend to go to sales without a plan so I can find the thing that speaks to me.
+For continued success, I tend to go to sales without a plan so I can find the thing that speaks to me.
 Sometimes if you are too focused on finding something specific, you will miss out on that one amazing find!
 Also look around for display inspiration and don’t forget to snap pictures if you can.
+Always ask the vendor first, or go in stealthy.

 Stay Hydrated so You are Ready for Bargains

-Pack your bottled water and a snack too, although some flea markets have amazing food for sale.
+Pack your bottled water, energy drinks, and bring snacks too.
+Some flea markets have amazing food for sale, so definitely check out the food vendors too.
 Nothing will drain your energy like getting quickly dehydrated, plus you need your strength to find those bargains.

 Expect to Haggle if You Dare

-Vendors expect you to bargain, but try to be polite about it.
+Vendors expect you to bargain, but try to be polite about it and only if you are truly interested.
 You can ask, “Can you do any better on the price?” but never insult the vendor by acting like their wares are worthless and you would never pay their prices.
 If it’s too much, just walk away.
+Vendors are running a business and need to make a profit for all they do.
+But always ask about the price, sometimes you may be pleasantly surprised.

 It’s Good to Have a Runner

 Or in my case, a Rinner.
 Going to markets with my husband is always awesome because he’s willing to drag stuff out to the car for me.
-He’s good at tracking down snacks and beverages, and sometimes being the voice of reason.
+He’s good at tracking down snacks and beverages while I shop, and sometimes he can be the voice of reason.
 But being the smart man he is, he never tells me “No, you don’t need that”.
 Most of the time, I don’t, but he knows I can reach that conclusion myself.

 Don’t Live Your Life With Regrets From the Flea Market